 If you have any questions regarding your status please see our online tool which will ask you a series of questions and based on your answers tell you where you most likely fall.

 Second you need to fill out a two-page form with sales totals for the last 3 years and keep it on file at your farm.
 The NH Department of Agriculture Markets and Food may ask you to see it during visits.
-The deadline for compliance with this portion of the rule is January 26, 2020, and you’ll need sales records for 2017, 2018 and 2019.
+The deadline for compliance with this portion of the rule was January 26, 2020, and for the 2021 season you’ll need sales records for 2018, 2019 and 2020.
 If your business is less than 3 yrs old, you can just use the records you do have.

 As always with any FSMA questions please feel free to contact a member of Extension’s FSMA team or Victoria Smith, Produce Safety Specialist with the NH Department of Agriculture Markets and Food at Victoria.Smith@agr.nh.gov , we’d be happy to help!